International Medical Student Applications

-Admission to AUC is competitive.
+Here at AUC we are a medical school that accepts international students, admission to AUC is competitive.
 We encourage you to review our medical school admissions requirements and consider whether AUC might be the right choice for your medical education.
 Below please find links to specific information for applicants from Canada and the UK.
 Other applicants are encouraged to speak with our international admissions team (see below) for specific requirements and information.

 Currently we have specific information on our website for applicants from Canada and the United Kingdom.
 Please check back for additional information on other countries, or contact our international admissions team below.

 More than 10 percent of AUC’s student body is made up of Canadian students—a number that is expected to grow as our Canadian graduates continue earning residencies and fellowships in both the United States and Canada.
 Applying to AUC is a very similar process to applying to a medical school in Canada and our admissions requirements are largely the same.
 Though AUC does not participate in the Ontario Medical Schools Application Service (OMSAS), you can easily apply to AUC online.